cosbor11/user-asset-translator/README.md

         2) `user-asset-report-generator`: Tasked with ...
         - receiving all json entries on queue
         - calculating SUM(UserAssetAccount.amount) for all entries
-        - if an error occurs, we should log the error messages and store the failures so we can later replay them.
+        - if an error occurs, we will log the error messages and store the failures so we can later replay them.
 We should also put a redrive policy on the queue that will put the messages on an retry queue, so we can setup alerts and write a script to run replay the event payload. (this is helpful if there is a bug anywhere along the chain of handoffs)
         - lastly, the lambda will put the events on S3 (or in the case of GCP directly on the SFTP endpoint to be consumed)
   -  **SQS/Cloud Pub Sub Queues and Topics**
       Queues are great to use in this usecase because we can hold messages back and control the flow of user asset entries to either be consumed immediatly or on a scheduled cron job.
 We just need one queue for the `user-asset-events` (json) and another to store retry failures `user-asset-events-failures`.